 Normally in an application with a single AD6620, the AD6620 would be configured as the serial bus master.
 However, there are applications where the DSP or other device may be the serial bus master.
 In this case, the diagram below illustrates how to configure the AD6620 so that it may be used in this mode.
 In order to use this in a meaningful application, the DSP must know when the AD6620 has new data available on its output.
-If the DSP polls the AD6620 too early, either old data will be re-sent or the data could be in an indeterminate state.
-To prevent this, the AD6620 has an output pin DVout that signals the DSP when new data is available.
-This should be tied to an interrupt line of the DSP that is edge sensitive as the DVout line is only valid for 2 or 4 high speed clock cycles depending on the mode of the chip.
+If the DSP polls the AD6620 too early, either old data will be resent or the data could be in an indeterminate state.
+To prevent this, the AD6620 has an output pin DV{OUT} that signals the DSP when new data is available.
+This should be tied to an interrupt line of the DSP that is edge-sensitive, as the DV{OUT} line is only valid for two or four high speed clock cycles depending on the mode of the chip.
 The DSP may then invoke an interrupt service routine to handle the data, see text below.
-In this application, the DSP is responsible for generating the framing and clocking signals to the AD6620 as shown in the diagram below.
+In this application, the DSP is responsible for generating the framing and clocking signals to the AD6620 as shown in Figure 56.